 If the family wishes to move with continued tenant-based assistance, the family must contact HC to request the rental assistance prior to providing notice to terminate the lease.
-If the family terminates the lease in accordance with lease requirements, HC will offer the family the opportunity for continued tenantbased assistance, in the form of a voucher or other comparable tenant-based rental assistance.
+If the family terminates the lease in accordance with lease requirements, HC will offer the family the opportunity for continued tenant-based assistance, in the form of a voucher or other comparable tenant-based rental assistance.
+If a voucher or other comparable tenant-based rental assistance.
 If a voucher or other comparable tenant-based assistance is not immediately available, HC will give the family priority to receive the next available opportunity for continued tenant-based assistance.